 On May 25, 2012, The Canyon Cinema Foundation was founded in the state of California as a nonprofit.
 On November 14, 2012, the shareholders of Canyon Cinema Inc. voted to dissolve the corporation and transfer its assets to the Canyon Cinema Foundation.
 On May 3, 2013, Canyon Cinema Inc. ceased operations and filed it’s dissolution with the Secretary of State of California.
-As of this date, Canyon Cinema is operating as a nonprofit in California and waiting for approval from the federal level, IRS.
+As of late May 2014, Canyon Cinema Foundation is operating as a registered 501(c)3 nonprofit in the USA.
+All donations are tax-deductible.

 Canyon Cinema Foundation is dedicated to educating the public about independent, non-commercial, experimental, avant-garde and artist-made moving images.
 We manifest this commitment by nurturing scholarship and awareness with public programming at universities and nonprofit cultural organizations worldwide.